dvfrancis/hi-lo-card-game/README.md

-# Higher-or-Lower Card Game *THIS DOCUMENT IS NOT YET COMPLETE*
+# Higher-or-Lower Premium Card Game *THIS DOCUMENT IS NOT YET COMPLETE*

 ## Overview

-Higher-or-lower is a deceptively simple card game where the player has to decide if the next face-down card (in a short sequence of cards) is higher or lower than the current face-up card.
+Higher-or-lower is a deceptively simple card game where the player has to decide if the next face-down card (in a sequence of cards) is higher or lower than the current face-up card.

-The player places a wager on whether or not they can guess the next card correctly until they either guess all cards correctly, or they lose their wager and have to start again; the game ends when all cards, in the pack, have been played, or the player has used up all of their points.
+The player places a wager on whether or not they can guess the next card correctly until they either guess all cards correctly, or they lose their wager and have to start again; the game ends when all cards, in a pack, have been played, or the player has used up all of their points.

+For this website, the gameplay reflects the premium version of the game.
+Higher-or-lower premium offers better odds than just the single wager, with the number of possible winning points increasing dramatically when placing a wager on, and then guessing correctly, the appearance of a specific suit, matching card, a specific card, or a run of cards.

 In the UK, higher-or-lower was the basis for the popular 1980s television game show [Play Your Cards Right](https://en.wikipedia.org/wiki/Play_Your_Cards_Right#:~:text=Learn%20about%20the%20British%20television%20game), where contestants answered questions to guess a longer sequence of cards than that typically used in the classic higher-or-lower card game.

-### Gameplay Variations

-#### Higher-or-Lower Classic

-- The dealer uses a standard 52-card deck and deals one card face up and one card face down.
-- The player places a wager on the outcome before making their decision.
-- Based on the face-up card, the player must guess whether the face-down card is higher or lower.
-- A correct guess wins the wager, while an incorrect guess reduces a player's points by the amount wagered.

-The following variations are included in this website's gameplay:

-#### Higher-or-Lower Switch

-- The player has three cards dealt to them and must correctly guess whether the next face-down card will be higher or lower than the previous face-up card.
-- A player can decide whether to replace the first card.
-- A player can only collect their winnings if they correctly guess all three cards sequentially.

-#### Higher-or-Lower Premium

-- Players are offered better odds than just the single wager.
-- The number of possible winning points increases when placing a wager, and then guessing correctly, the appearance of a matching card, a specific card, a specific suit, or a group of cards.

 ### Site Preview